gdavidbutler/pthreadChannel/README.md

 * chanCreate: Allocate an open chan_t (reference count = 1) pair with a chanClose
 * chanOpen: Open a chan_t (increment a reference count) pair with a chanClose
 * chanShut: Shutdown a chan_t (afterwards Push returns 0 and Pull is non-blocking)
-* chanIsShut: Is a chan_t shutdown (a 0 return from a blocking chanPoll ususally indicates a chan_t is Shut)
+* chanIsShut: Is a chan_t shutdown (a 0 return from a blocking chanPoll usually indicates a chan_t is Shut)
 * chanClose: Close a chan_t, (decrement a reference count) deallocate on last Close
 * chanPull: Pull a message from a Channel
 * chanPush: Push a message to a Channel